schindlo/Lykke.Service.Stellar.Api/README.md

       // Connection string to the Azure storage account where data tables for observations, transactions and balances are stored
       "DataConnString": ""
     },
+    // The network passphrase used when signing transactions.
+The following passphrases are currently in use:
+    // Test: "Test SDF Network ; September 2015"
+    // Live: "Public Global Stellar Network ; September 2015"
+    "NetworkPassphrase": "",
     // Address of Horizon REST Api endpoint.
 The following public endpoints are available:
     // Test: https://horizon-testnet.stellar.org/
     // Live: https://horizon.stellar.org/
     "HorizonUrl": "",
+    // The public address used as base address during wallet generation "DepositBaseAddress": "",
     // Period in seconds of the wallet balance update job "WalletBalanceJobPeriodSeconds": 30,
     // Period in seconds of the transaction history update job